fralau/xmlshow/README.md

     $ xmlshow <filename>

 ## How it works
-If combines:
+It combines:

   - unzip, to extract the file
   - [xmllint](http://xmlsoft.org/xmllint.html), for beautifying the XML.
   - highlight to highlight the syntax
   - [less](https://ss64.com/bash/less.html) to view the file

 That's all there is to it.
 It's just a hack with *Nix pipes.

 ## How to install it

   1. Download the .sh file an install it some directory in your path (type `echo $PATH`to find out).
-    2. In that smake directory, create a soft link: `ln -s xmlshow.sh xmlshow`
+  2. In that same directory, create a soft link: `ln -s xmlshow.sh xmlshow`

 *Voilà*, you should be all set.